Jerzy Dudek: International career

 Dudek received his first call-up for Poland in 1996 as an unused substitute during an exhibition game against Russia in Moscow.
 He won his first cap in February 1998 in another friendly with Israel, and also captained the team once in a friendly against Estonia.

 Dudek played nine of the national team's ten 2002 FIFA World Cup qualifiers as they finished top of their group, and started in the finals in Japan and South Korea, where they exited at the group stage.
 He also played in seven of his country's ten qualifying matches for the 2006 World Cup, but owing to a lack of appearances at club level during the season, he was dropped from the starting line-up in favour of Artur Boruc and left off the final squad as a result.

-Dudek's omission from the World Cup squad was greeted with shock among Polish fans and media alike, with one newspaper's headline reading, "Has Janas [national team manager] gone mad?!"
-During a warm-up match against Colombia, where both Boruc and Tomasz Kuszczak were at fault for each of the goals in a 2–1 home defeat, the angered Polish fans started to chant Dudek's name as a reminder of what they perceived as a mistake by Janas to drop him.
+Dudek's omission from the World Cup squad was greeted with shock among Polish fans and media alike, with one newspaper's headline reading: "Has Janas [national team manager] gone mad?!"
+During a warm-up match against Colombia, where both Boruc and Tomasz Kuszczak were at fault for each of the goals in a 1–2 home defeat, the angered Polish fans started to chant Dudek's name as a reminder of what they perceived as a mistake by Janas to drop him.
 It is worth noting that the goal Kuszczak conceded, which prompted the chants, was directly from a goal-kick from the opposing goalkeeper Neco Martínez.

-Following the World Cup, Dudek returned to the national team to play in two internationals under new boss Beenhakker, a 2–0 friendly defeat in Denmark and a 3–1 UEFA Euro 2008 qualifying loss against Finland at home, before being dropped yet again.
+Following the World Cup, Dudek returned to the national team to play in two fixtures under new boss Beenhakker, a 2–0 friendly defeat in Denmark and a 1–3 UEFA Euro 2008 qualifying loss against Finland at home, before being dropped yet again.
 Despite a period of three years "in the wilderness", he always believed that he would return to the national team and, in September 2009, he was called up to the squad for the 2010 World Cup qualifiers against the Czech Republic and Slovakia by interim manager Stefan Majewski; after being on the bench for the first match in Prague, which saw Poland's slim World Cup hopes shattered, he won his 59th cap against the latter on 14 October in the nation's final competitive game before Euro 2012.
-In a match which was played in heavy snow and in front of a near-empty Stadion Slaski in Chorzów, he was denied a clean sheet by an own goal from Seweryn Gancarczyk in a 1–0 defeat.
+In a match which was played in heavy snow and in front of a near-empty Stadion Śląski in Chorzów, he was denied a clean sheet by an own goal from Seweryn Gancarczyk in a 0–1 defeat.

-Dudek played his last international on 4 June 2013, against Liechtenstein.
+Almost four years later, Dudek played his farewell game on 4 June 2013 against Liechtenstein, becoming the oldest ever player to appear for the Poland national team at the age of 40 years and 73 days.
 He captained the team, wore number 60 on his shirt and came off just before half-time.